cap-js/docs/node.js/authentication.md

 [See **XSUAA in Hybrid Setup** below for additional information of how to test this](#xsuaa-setup){.learn-more}

 ::: warning
 Only use this authentication kind if it's required for your use case, as it binds you to a specific authentication service on SAP BTP.
-Adjustments might be necessary if you want to change to a different authentication service in the future.
+Adjustments might be necessary if you want to change to a different BTP authentication service in the future.
 :::